Rodent & Insect Control

 For assistance with rodent control outside of properties and in neighborhoods, the City’s Rodent Control Program can help.
-The City’s Rodent Control Technicians make inspections, place tamper-resistant bait stations in rodent-attracting locations outdoors, and advise on how to help with rodent prevention, free of charge.
+The City’s Rodent Control Technicians make inspections, advise on how to help with rodent prevention, and if necessary place tamper-resistant bait stations in rodent-attracting locations outdoors free of charge.
 To schedule an appointment, call the Sanitation Department at 727-893-7398.

 Mosquitoes are particularly troublesome pests.
 Untreated stagnant water is a natural breeding place.
 Be a good neighbor and remove all open receptacles and containers capable of holding water.
 Contact Pinellas County Mosquito Control at 727-464-7503 for additional information.

 - Keep your yard clean and free of tall weeds, abandoned cars, trash, and fallen fruit.

 - Seal holes and cracks in doors, window frames, and walls.
 Do not do this until after all rodents are exterminated from inside the house/structure(s).

 - Store firewood on open tracks and at least 18 inches above the ground and away from sides of house/structure(s).

 - Properly dispose of all garbage, trash, debris, needless clutter, old furniture, newspapers, boxes, etc.

 - Put garbage in closed containers and roll the sanitation/garbage collection container to the curb for pick-up only on the morning of the scheduled collection day.